Dradeus/tic-tac-toe/README.md

 # tic-tac-toe
-My implementation of tic-tac-toe using ruby
+My implementation of a tic-tac-toe game using ruby http://www.theodinproject.com/ruby-programming/oop